 P. Renée Baernstein is Professor of History and Associate Dean in the College of Arts and Science.
 She specializes in the history of Renaissance Italy, particularly gender, religion, and family.
 She is the author of A Convent Tale: A Century of Sisterhood in Spanish Milan (Routledge 2002) as well as articles in many journals.
 She has been a Fulbright fellow, fellow of the American Academy in Rome, Visiting Professor at Harvard’s Villa I Tatti Center in Florence, and recipient of the Ohio Academy of History’s Distinguished Teaching Award.
 Her next book, “Strangers at Home,” is about noble women and family politics in sixteenth-century Italy.

-Cynthia Klestinec, Professor of English, is a graduate in Comparative Literature of the University of Chicago, and the recipient of fellowships from the Villa i Tatti-Harvard University, the American Council of Learned Societies, the National Endowment for the Humanities, and the Gladys Krieble Delmas Foundation.
-Her research focuses on the history of science and medicine in Renaissance Italy.
-She is the author of Theaters of Anatomy: Students, Teachers and Traditions of Dissection in Renaissance Venice (Johns Hopkins, 2011); co-editor of Professors, Physicians and Practices in the History of Medicine: Essays in Honor of Nancy Siraisi (Springer, 2017); and most recently, co-curator and co-editor of Art, Faith, and Medicine in Tintoretto's Venice, an exhibition held in the Scuola grande di San Marco in Venice (2019) and its catalogue (2018).
-Her essays have appeared in Renaissance Quarterly, The Journal of the History of Medicine and Allied Sciences, and The Journal of Medieval and Early Modern Studies.
+Cynthia Klestinec, Professor of English, studies the history of science and medicine in Renaissance Italy.
+She is the author of Theaters of Anatomy: Students, Teachers and Traditions of Dissection in Renaissance Venice (Johns Hopkins 2011) and numerous essays.
+She is co-editor of Professors, Physicians and Practices in the History of Medicine: Essays in Honor of Nancy Siraisi (Springer 2017) and co-curator and co-editor of Art, Faith, and Medicine in Tintoretto’s Venice, an exhibition held in the Scuola Grande di San Marco in Venice (2019).
+Her work has been supported by the American Council of Learned Societies, the National Endowment for the Humanities, the Villa i Tatti-Harvard University, and the Delmas Foundation.

 Nicole Starosielski studies the material infrastructures of digital media, and the relationships between technology, society, and the environment.
 She has recently published on environmental animation in the International Communication Gazette, on Fiji’s media circulation in Media Fields Journal, and on Guam’s role in transpacific exchange in Amerasia.
 She is currently working on a book on the social, political, and environmental dimensions of undersea cables, the technologies supporting much global media exchange.
 During the Altman program, she is working on an interactive digital mapping project that enables users to navigate the cultural histories and politics of undersea cables.